andrew/ultimate-awesome/README.md

 - [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [awesome-gradient](https://github.com/Gradients/awesome-gradient) - 😎 A curated list of awesome Gradient frameworks, libraries and software and resources.
 - [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.
-- [awesome-game-production](https://github.com/vhladiienko/awesome-game-production) - A curated list of awesome resources, related to game production process: books, articles, tools, project management stuff etc.
 - [awesome-graph-representation-learning](https://github.com/zlpure/awesome-graph-representation-learning) - A curated list for awesome graph representation learning resources.
 - [awesome-feather](https://github.com/adafruit/awesome-feather) - A curated list of awesome Feather form factor boards, guides, videos, libraries, software and resources.
-- [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - A curated list of smart :tv: frameworks, libraries, software and resources.
 - [awesome-entertainment](https://github.com/OshekharO/awesome-entertainment) - List of awesome apps and website for entertainment.
 - [awesome-phishing](https://github.com/PhishyAlice/awesome-phishing) - Collection of resources related to phishing.